ericfoy/modoc/README.md

 - Move the type-face and page-width configurations into the Settings UI.
 - Other stuff that comes up as issues come in.
 - Establish a documentation portal, and put stuff in it!
+- Continue the never-ending process of refining and cleaning up the css.

 ## Installation